 Life Insurance After a Divorce: Everything You Need to Know

-When you own life insurance and get divorced, it might require court-ordered life insurance changes.
-For instance, you may be required to keep life insurance on an ex-spouse, continue to list them as a beneficiary or buy a policy to cover the former spouse.
-If you have permanent life insurance, the settlement may require you to share part of the cash value with your ex.
+When you own life insurance and get divorced, court orders may require changes to your policy.
+For example, you may need to keep life insurance on an ex-spouse, list them as a beneficiary or buy a policy to cover them.
+If you have permanent life insurance, the settlement may require sharing part of the cash value with your ex.

 If there’s no alimony or child support requirement, consider updating your beneficiary to someone other than your ex-spouse.
-Regardless of the changes a divorce causes, nothing will happen automatically.
-You must complete all updates and changes yourself and ensure they satisfy the terms of a court-ordered divorce life insurance agreement, if applicable.
+Changes won't happen automatically.
+You must make all updates and ensure they comply with court-ordered life insurance agreements from the divorce.

 Key Takeaways